Company Seven.

 The solution to the limits imposed by the manually guided Alt-Azimuth mount is the Equatorial Mount.
 There are a number of designs of Equatorial mount but those which the amateur is most likely to encounter are the Equatorial Fork and the less intuitive German Equatorial arrangement.
 Computer Controlled Fork Alt Azimuth mounts are coming available too where the mount moves simultaneously in two axes to stay on target.
 Either mount head is attached to a suitable field Tripod (usually made of wood or aluminum), or onto a portable or installed Pier usually made of aluminum or steel.

-The best known Fork Mount telescopes are the Questar 3-1/2" Maksutov-Cassegrain, the Ferrari of ultra compact, user friendly telescopes introduced in 1954 and still in production.
-But the most popular are the versatile and relatively compact Schmidt Cassegrain telescopes (SCT) pioneered by Celestron in 1970, but since 1980 also made by Meade Instruments.
-The biggest sellers are the 8" (20cm) models but Fork Mount SCT's are made as large as the Meade 16" observatory telescope.
-But the largest of these telescopes that can be managed by the average adult is the Celestron 11" (28cm) or the Meade 12" LX200GPS (30cm); each of these larger telescopes will exceed 70 lbs.
-(32kg) for OTA and Fork alone!
+The best known Fork Mount telescopes are the Questar 3–½" Maksutov–Cassegrain, the Ferrari of ultra compact, user friendly telescopes introduced in 1954 and still in production.
+But the most popular are the versatile and relatively compact Schmidt–Cassegrain telescopes (SCT) pioneered by Celestron in 1970, and since 1980 also made by Meade Instruments.
+The most popular consumer models (that make sense in astronomy) are the 8” (20cm), but consumer grade Fork Mount SCT's are made as large as the Meade 16 inch observatory telescope.
+Of course we offer much larger professional observatory class fork mount telescopes such as our own 24 inch at the MCCMO Astronomical Observatory.

 When mated to a suitable telescope, the German Equatorial Mount provides: